DSWART111/NH3-DFT-Workflow-1/docs/architecture.md

-# Workflow architecture (quick note)
+# Workflow architecture

-- Python/ASE notebooks/scripts generate structures and QE input files.
+- Python/ASE scripts generate structures and QE input files
-- Jobs run locally, on Google Colab (prep), or on HPC (QE).
+- Jobs run locally, in Google Colab, or on HPC (SLURM submission)
-- Parsers collect lattice parameters/energies into CSV/Excel.
+- Results collected into CSV/Excel for analysis
-- Figures produced via matplotlib for publication.
+- Figures generated via matplotlib for publication